Gambling Money Discussion

 Jackpots pop up when least expected.
 The further you can stretch your playing money, the better the chance that fortune will eventually find you.

 Ask yourself, “Why do I want to risk my money on the slots?”
-Chances are it?s mainly because playing those machines is exciting and fun; you want to win money; and you like casino gambling, not necessarily in that order.
+Chances are it’s mainly because playing those machines is exciting and fun PLUS you want to win money.
+You like casino gambling too, but not necessarily in that order.